-- When the container is about 80% full, put it aside and declare it “full”.
-Full bottles MUST be dated and pHed is possible.
-Put a SMALL ‘X’ in an upper corner of the label – please don’t overwrite the ‘Hazardous Waste‘ lettering or the contents of the bottle” to mark it as ready for pick up.
+- Date and pH all full bottles.
+Put a SMALL ‘X’ in the upper corner of the label – please don’t overwrite the ‘Hazardous Waste‘ lettering or the contents of the bottle – to mark it as ready for pick up.

 - Follow up with an email to: ehs(at)smith.edu to request hazwaste pickup.
 Please include in your email your building and lab room #; if it is a large number of containers or if you need a pickup right away, please state that in the email.

-What do we do with an empty bottle that once had a chemical in it?
+How to dispose of an empty bottle that once had a chemical in it?

-- Bottles with residual acute toxins (via any route-dermal/inhalation/oral), water-reactive materials, oxidizers or pyrophorics should not be recycled and should be handled based on a discussion with the faculty member and myself.
+- Bottles with residual acute toxins (via any route-dermal/inhalation/oral), water-reactive materials, oxidizers, or pyrophorics should not be recycled and should be handled based on a discussion with the faculty member and myself.
 (By water-reactive is meant a chemical like sodium, not a material that simply deteriorates or is hygroscopic).
 Check the bottle’s label to see if it is acutely toxic, water-reactive, an oxidizer or pyrophoric.
 Email mrakas(at)smith.edu if you are not sure.

 - Bottles have to have only droplets or particles of chemicals left in them–if you can pour something out, it’s NOT empty.
 Empty the bottle into the appropriate waste container before proceeding further.